angelwingscomms/q/files/final_prompt.md

 *(Image of a clock at 5:30)*
 - Analogue time: half past 5
 - Digital time: 5:30 /n/n/n --- Extra instructions for creating quiz: time, Nigerian money, shapes, measurements, data, vertical addition, subtraction and simple multiplication, horizontal calculations (e.g 2 + 3 + 4).
-Include different kinds of easysums and arithmetic expressions in the objective section
+Include different kinds of easysums and arithmetic expressions in the objective section/n/n/n --- Extra instructions for creating quiz: time, Nigerian money, shapes, measurements, data, vertical addition, subtraction and simple multiplication, horizontal calculations (e.g 2 + 3 + 4).
+Include different kinds of easy sums and arithmetic expressions in all sections.
+Let all the questions be easy sums and calculations.
+No explanations or facts.
+This exception is being made for Mathematics, where are all questions are easy sums and calculations
  """